SonarSource/sonar-scanner-gradle/README.md

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
 Please explain your motives to contribute this change: what problem you are trying to fix, what improvement you are trying to make.

-Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all tests are passing (Travis build is executed for each pull request).
+Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all tests are passing.

+Then, one of the members of our team will carefully review your pull request.
+You might be asked at this point for clarifications or your pull request might be rejected if we decide that it doesn't fit our roadmap and vision for the product.

 Reporting Security Issues
 -------------------------